 - Molecular Profiling Drives Progress in GI Cancers.

 - Antibody-Drug Conjugate Shows Promise in GI Cancers.

 - Pembrolizumab Doubles Time to Disease Progression in Patients With Advanced Colorectal Cancer With DNA Mismatch Repair Deficiency.

 - Progress in bringing targeted therapies to patients with earlier-stage disease.

-- Biomarker-driven treatment approaches that offer more personalized care for lung, colorectal, and gastric cancers.
+- Biomarker-driven treatment approaches offer more personalized care for lung, colorectal, and gastric cancers.

-- Combinations of different therapies that extend survival without increasing toxicity.
+- Combinations of different therapies extend survival without increasing toxicity.

-- A growing number of targeted therapies are offering extended survival for more patients with difficult-to-treat cancers.
+- A growing number of targeted therapies offer extended survival for more patients with difficult-to-treat cancers.

 Research Priorities in Clinical Cancer for 2021

 - Develop and Integrate Artificial Intelligence and Deep Learning in Cancer Research